Skip to content

 So what’s the point?

 Observing such a change in trend from the price itself is much more difficult leaving us trying to imagine when the change actually occurred.
 Cloud charts will frequently define a change in trend much earlier than when it becomes visually obvious using trend lines.
+This early trend identification is another advantage of the cloud approach.

 Try It Yourself